kevinweber/wbounce/readme.txt

 Demo and more information on the developer's website: [kevinw.de/wbounce/](http://kevinw.de/wbounce/)

 You want to enhance this plugin?
 Please [contribute on Github](https://github.com/kevinweber/wbounce).
-I'm looking for a WordPress enthusiast who further develops this plugin; I'll give you guidance and promote you and the plugin.

 = Features: =
 * Display inline popup before the user leaves the site